RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 The Rocket COBOL Compiler can compile many different COBOL dialect variations.
 It can also compile COBOL code that contains `EXEC CICS` or `EXEC SQL` statements.
 The Compiler is controlled through a series of directives which are passed to the Compiler at build time.
 You can set directives at either a project or a component level.

 Often the directives are set only at the project level, which means that all component files in the project use them.
-Sometimes, you have a component which you need to compile with different directives.
+Sometimes, you have a component which you must compile with different directives.
 In this case, you can set the directives at the component level, which overrides the project settings.

 For example, most of the programs in your project could be using Enterprise COBOL for z/OS and only a few could use VS COBOL II.
 In this case, you would set directives for Enterprise COBOL for z/OS at the project level, and VS COBOL II at the level of the respective COBOL programs.